 WAN ports are only used to connect your router to your internet connection.
 The WAN and LAN ports look the same, and may even be placed next to each other.
 But internally they are separated with a firewall.
 This way devices connected to the WAN port (everybody on the internet) can’t access your devices that are connected to the LAN ports.

-To sum up the key differences between the WAN and LAN port:
+To sum up the key differences between the WAN and LAN ports:

 How to find the WAN Port on your router